NPQ in Early Years Leadership

 • the 16 to 19 educational settings identified as having high disadvantage

-For further information and guidance, please see the information on funding for NPQs on the GOV.UK website.
+For further information, guidance and to check if your setting is eligible for scholarship funding, please see the information on funding for NPQs on the GOV.UK website.

 Interested in an NPQ?